MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Set-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmDataLakeAnalyticsDataSource** cmdlet modifies the details of a data source of an azure_2 Data Lake Analytics account.
+The **Set-AzureRmDataLakeAnalyticsDataSource** cmdlet modifies the details of a data source of an Azure Data Lake Analytics account.

 ## EXAMPLES